vacp2p/rfc/specs/waku/v2/waku-relay.md

 ## Security Requirements

 The `relay` protocol supports the following security properties under a static [Adversarial Model](#adversarial-model).
-Note that data confidentiality[^1], integrity[^2] and authenticity[^3] are currently considered out of the scope of `relay` protocol and must be handled by the upperlevel protocols.
+Note that data confidentiality[^1], integrity[^2], and authenticity[^3] are currently considered out of the scope of `relay` protocol and must be handled by the upper-level protocols.

 [^1]: Confidentiality indicates that an adversary should not be able to learn the data carried by the `relay` protocol.
 [^2]: Integrity indicates that the data transferred by the `relay` protocol can not be tampered with by an adversarial entity without being detected.
-[^3]: Authenticity no adversary can forge data on behalf of a targeted publsiher and make it accepted by other subscribers as if the origin is the target.
+[^3]: Authenticity no adversary can forge data on behalf of a targeted publisher and make it accepted by other subscribers as if the origin is the target.

-- **Publisher-Message Unlinkability**: This property indicates that no adversarial entity can link a published `Message` to its publsiher.
+- **Publisher-Message Unlinkability**: This property indicates that no adversarial entity can link a published `Message` to its publisher.
 This feature also implies the unlinkability of the publisher to its published topic ID as the `Message` embodies the topic IDs.

 - **Subscriber-Topic Unlinkability**: This feature stands for the inability of any adversarial entity from linking a subscriber to its subscribed topic IDs.